ZacharyEllison/ZacharyEllison.github.io/_posts/2025-06-28-Siddhartha.md

 ---

-when I was 15 a cousin of mine killed himself,
+when I was 15 my cousin killed himself,

 I was reading Siddhartha by Hesse